How to Prioritize Product Features (11 Frameworks with Examples)

 - Basic Features - The basic features are the foundation of your product, and they’re what the customer typically expects from it.
 Not having the foundation in place is dissatisfying.
 If you’re missing the key pieces in your product, schedule them as soon as possible.

-- Performance Features - These features result in delight if they’re present and dissatisfaction when they’re not.
+- Performance Features - These features result in delight when they’re present and dissatisfaction when not.

-- Unattractive features - There are also a few features that can make your product super complex and overall undesirable.
+- Unattractive features - A few features can make your product super complex and overall undesirable.
 Avoid these at all costs.